Trolls are cyberbullies who often use sophisticated tech skills to slander your character.

 Trolls are dedicated cyberbullies who often use sophisticated tech skills to distort information about you to slander your character and behavior.
 It’s difficult not to take it personally, but that’s exactly what they want.
 Ultimately, they are determined to destroy as many people and companies as they can with their calculated vitriol.
 One of their favorite activities is triggering fights between friends and strangers.
 Again, understand that you are simply another convenient target for their cruelty.

-Not everyone posting ugly comments is a troll
+At first, not everyone posting ugly comments is a troll.

 When especially stressed, many of us have reactively posted online comments or written emails that we later regret.
 A quick apology can often fix the situation, but not always.